amytraylor/amytraylor.github.io/courses/MathAsArtMaterial/syllabus.md

 ### Academic Integrity and Responsible Tool Use

 You must follow University of New Mexico academic integrity rules.
 In practice, this means:\
-Submit work that is yours and accurately credited.\
+*Submit work that is yours and accurately credited.\
-Do not misrepresent collaboration as solo work.\
+*Do not misrepresent collaboration as solo work.\
-Do not fabricate sources, data, or citations.\
+*Do not fabricate sources, data, or citations.

-If your course involves AI tools:\
+If this course involves AI tools:\
 You may use approved tools only within the boundaries described in the assignment instructions.
 If AI/tool use is allowed, you must disclose it in the format I provide (e.g., a short “Tool Use” note).
 Using tools to bypass learning goals or submitting generated work as your own may be treated as an academic integrity violation.